-The prize is open to submissions of work written in World English by writers of any nationality or descent who at the time of entering are permanently resident in the United Kingdom or United States of America.
+The prize is open to submissions of work written in World English by writers of any nationality or descent who at the time of entering are permanently resident in the United Kingdom, Republic of Ireland or United States of America.

 Entries must be written by a single author.

-To be eligible, books must have been first published in hardback, paperback or e-book format between these dates in the UK or USA.
+To be eligible, books must have been first published in hardback, paperback or e-book format between these dates in the UK, ROI or USA.
 Books that have previously been published outside of these territories are not eligible.

 Books can be written in any genre, and books that challenge genre are particularly welcome.
 Works of translation, books for children and poetry are not eligible for the award.